flexigpt/vscode-extension/README.md

 To configure FlexiGPT, open Visual Studio Code's settings (File > Preferences > Settings or by using the `Ctrl`/`Cmd` + `,` keyboard shortcut) and search for `flexigpt`.

+FlexiGPT uses defaultChatCompletionModel: `gpt-3.5-turbo`, unless the prompt overrides it.

 Options:

 - flexigpt.openai.apiKey: Your OpenAI API key, which can be obtained from the OpenAI website.
 - flexigpt.openai.timeout: The timeout for OpenAI requests, in seconds.
 Default: 60.
-- flexigpt.openai.defaultCompletionModel: Default model to use for completion requests.
+- flexigpt.openai.defaultChatCompletionModel: Default model to use for chat completion requests.
   - You can always override the default model per prompt via the prompt file command declaration.
   - FlexiGPT basic prompts will use the default models set.
-  - Default: text-davinci-003.
-Note that text-davinci-003 usage is accounted in OpenAIs billing.
-Only free model that is in beta as of Feb 2023 is codex (code-davinci-002).
+  - Default: `gpt-3.5-turbo`.
+Note that `gpt-3.5-turbo` usage is accounted in OpenAIs billing.
+Only free model that is in beta as of Feb 2023 is codex (`code-davinci-002`).
+- flexigpt.openai.defaultCompletionModel: Default model to use for completion requests.
 - flexigpt.openai.defaultEditModel: Default model to use for edit requests. (currently unsupported)
   - You can always override the default model per prompt via the prompt file command declaration.
   - FlexiGPT basic prompts will use the default models set.
-  - Default: code-davinci-edit-001.
+  - Default: `code-davinci-edit-001`.
 - flexigpt.promptFiles: A semicolon-separated list of paths to user-defined prompt configuration files.
 Prompt file configuration is detailed [below](#prompt-file-format).
 - flexigpt.inBuiltPrompts: A semicolon-separated list of inbuilt prompt filenames to enable.
 For multiple names separate with ';'. 'flexigptbasic.js' will always be enabled.
 Inbuilt prompts can be found at [this path](https://github.com/ppipada/vscode-flexigpt/tree/main/media/prompts).
 Current values are: "flexigptbasic.js" and "gobasic.js".
 - Sample Full configuration